MegaJ/Articles/DestructuringAndOptionsParsingInES6.md

 You have a constructor function, and you want reasonable defaults for when certain fields if the options are missing, set to `undefined`, or `null`.
 You may want to save the settings of the option object into `this` in your constructor as well.

 tl;dr:
-* Not worth it, because destructuring throws exceptions on null destructuring targets.
+* Not worth it, because destructuring throws exceptions on null destructuring sources.
 * Destructuring for options is still a fine way to do things, but not in the parameter list.

 ## Requirements